The punchline up front — in 60 seconds

 Three patterns, one decision: pick the clock that fits the work

 Time‑driven updates push on a schedule.
-Event‑driven updates cause on changes.
+Event‑driven updates trigger on changes.
 Hybrid designs blend periodic baselines with event spikes.
 Picture medical imaging for machines: a time‑driven rhythm is a steady scan; event‑driven lights up when the system coughs; hybrid overlays the two to catch both drift and drama.

 Fit is domain‑dependent.
 A robotic arm tolerates milliseconds and favors predictable beats; an ICU ventilator demands near‑real‑time assurance with auditable triggers; a smart‑city corridor grapples with concurrency, weather, and brittle peaks.